StevenMayher/431-2021/projectA/submissions.md

 158 | Sneha Yamsani	|	Is Working at a Biotech Hub Associated with Shorter Life Expectancy?
 162 | Ziyin Zhao |		Predicting violent crime in Ohio and four Northeastern states

-## Dr. Love needs to review the video again, but all other elements are graded for these submissions
+## Dr. Love will send out emails today (2021-11-19) with our feedback to the following people...

 Code | Investigator(s) | Title
 --: | :---------------: | :-------------------------